 Fun and simple ideas to make shoulder straps and handles for bags

-As for me it’s always been the hardest (and most boring) bit – to make shoulder straps and handles for my denim bags.
+As for me it’s always been the hardest (and most boring) part – to make shoulder straps and handles for bags.
 For sure anyone of us knows how and is able to sew some simple straps, but we all are looking for easier and better looking options.

-I would like to share some of my experience of how to make some fun and simple straps for your handbag project.
+I would like to share some of my experience of how to make some fun and simple shoulder straps and handles for bags.
+Hope this will make your handmade handbag project much easier.
 This photo tutorial contains easy instructions and clever tips too.

 1. Use a belt!